HubTurbo/HubTurbo/docs/issue_picker.md

 ![](images/pickers/issue_picker_main.png?raw=true)

 The `Issue Picker` is divided into 3 main sections:
- 1. `Selected issues pane` : shows issues that will be selected upon confirmation
+ 1. `Selected issues area` : shows issues that will be selected upon confirmation
  2. `Query field`     : enter your query here to filter all issues in current repository
- 3. `Suggested issues pane`: lists all issues that matches your query.
+ 3. `Suggested issues area`: lists all issues that matches your query.

 ### Selecting issues
 Typing in the text field will highlight the issue that matches the query.